eltaline/bolt/README.md

 This functions need for partly reading values.

-For example, if you have some files with custom binary metadata inside values in boltdb, or if you need make support of Accept-Ranges for http server with backends in boltdb files, then you can save hdd/ssd reads by make read only small parts of value(metadata or range of bytes), not read full value.
+For example, if you have some files with custom binary metadata inside values in boltdb, and if you need make support of HEAD/OPTIONS methods for read only metadata or Accept-Ranges for http server with backends in boltdb files, then you can dramatically save subsystem hdd/ssd by make read only small parts of value(metadata or range of bytes), and not read a full value of key from boltdb.

 BigBoltDB
 -------